-The amount which copayment, coinsurance and applicable deductible, is based on for the below covered health services when provided by out-of-network providers.
+The amount which Copayment, Coinsurance and applicable deductible, is based on for the below Covered Health Services when provided by non-Network providers:

-Non-emergency covered health services received at certain network facilities by out-of-network physicians, when such services are either ancillary services, or non-ancillary services that have not satisfied the notice and consent criteria of section 2799B-2(d) of the Public Service Act.
-For the purpose of this provision, "certain network facilities" are limited to a hospital (as defined in 1861(e) of the Social Security Act), a hospital outpatient department, a critical access hospital (as defined in 1861(mm)(1) of the Social Security Act), an ambulatory surgical center as described in section 1833(i)(1)(A) of the Social Security Act, and any other facility specified by the Secretary.
+- Non-Emergency Covered Health Services received at certain Network facilities by non- Network.
+Physicians, when such services are either Ancillary Services, or non-Ancillary Services that have not satisfied the notice and consent criteria of section 2799B-2(d) of the Public Service Act.
+For the purpose of this provision, "certain Network facilities" are limited to a hospital (as defined in 1861(e) of the Social Security Act), a hospital outpatient department, a critical access hospital (as defined in 1861(mm)(1) of the Social Security Act), an ambulatory surgical center as described in section 1833(i)(1)(A) of the Social Security Act, and any other facility specified by the Secretary.

-The lesser of the qualifying payment amount as determined under applicable law or the amount billed by the provider or facility.
+- The qualifying payment amount as determined under applicable law.

 As that term is applied in the No Surprises Act of the Consolidated Appropriations Act (P.L.
 116-260).